-- 7.1 Pupils are educated about good behaviour through the operation of the Academy's curriculum, PSHE, [relationships education / relationships and sex education] programme[s] and the Academy's pastoral support systems.
+7.1 Pupils are educated about good behaviour through the operation of the

+Academy's curriculum, PSHE, [relationships education / relationships and sex education] programme[s] and the Academy's pastoral support systems.
 Pupils are encouraged to act responsibly and, through the operation of this policy, to accept responsibility for their behaviour.
 This includes teaching pupils explicitly what good behaviour looks like (for example, through the teaching of good habits and routines).
 Illustrative of the ways in which the Academy teaches the behaviour curriculum are set out in Appendix 1.
-This will also include induction to school systems and routines on joining the Academy and re-induction after removal from the classroom, time spent at off-site provision or in Pupil Support Units and following suspension. refresh sessions are also used to remind pupils of our expectations and rationale behind them. - 7.2 The Academy understands that rewards can be more effective than punishment in motivating pupils.
-The ways in which the Academy may reward good behaviour are set out in Appendix
+This will also include induction to school systems and routines on joining the Academy and re-induction after removal from the classroom, time spent at off-site provision or in Pupil Support Units and following suspension.

-- 7.3 The Academy recognises that where challenging behaviour is related to a pupil's disability, use of positive discipline and reward methods may enable the Academy to manage the pupil's behaviour more effectively and improve their educational outcomes. - 7.4 Where appropriate, staff should also take account of any contributing factors that are identified after a behaviour incident has occurred e.g. if the pupil has suffered a bereavement, experienced abuse or neglect, has mental health needs, has been subject to bullying, has needs including SEND (including any not previously identified), has been subject to criminal exploitation, or is experiencing significant challenges at home.
+- 7.2 The Academy understands that rewards can be more effective than punishment in motivating pupils.
+The ways in which the Academy may reward good behaviour are set out in Appendix 3. - 7.3 The Academy recognises that where challenging behaviour is related to a pupil's disability, use of positive discipline and reward methods may enable the Academy to manage the pupil's behaviour more effectively and improve their educational outcomes. - 7.4 Where appropriate, staff should also take account of any contributing factors that are identified after a behaviour incident has occurred e.g. if the pupil has suffered a bereavement, experienced abuse or neglect, has mental health needs, has been subject to bullying, has needs including SEND (including any not previously identified), has been subject to criminal exploitation, or is experiencing significant challenges at home.